pcagas/hyde/notes/overview.md

 Simulation object stores all information about a simulation.
-Simulations can be of several different types: running, queued, pending and completed.
-When a user is editing an input file, it is in the pending state.
+Simulations can be of several different types: running, queued, editing and completed.
+When a user is editing an input file, it is in the editing state.
 When he hits the "run" button it gets into the queued state.
 When it starts running it goes into the running state.
 Once completed, it is marked completed.

-(When a user hits "init" the input file still is pushed into a special queue and then popped back into the pending state)
+(When a user hits "init" the input file still is pushed into a special queue and then popped back into the editing state)

 This design allows restricting the number of running or queued jobs a user has.